The StockBrokers.com annual broker review assesses more than a dozen different brokers over six months, surfacing the best online stock brokers

 For our next comparison of these two brokers, being able to trade the way you want is a must.
 Capital One Investing provides its clients with Stock Trading, Options Trading and Mutual Funds while OptionsHouse provides clients access to Stock Trading, Options Trading, Mutual Funds and Futures Trading.
 When it comes to mutual funds, Capital One Investing trails OptionsHouse by 11,126 total mutual funds, with OptionsHouse offering 12275 and Capital One Investing offering 1149.
 Commission free ETFs can also be a nice plus, OptionsHouse offers 5 commission free ETFs versus Capital One Investing's total of 0.

-Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
-OptionsHouse makes virtual trading available to clients, while Capital One Investing does not.
-Taking a look at mobile trading, Both OptionsHouse and Capital One Investing offer clients access to an iPhone App, iPad App and Android App.
-Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
+Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
+OptionsHouse offers virtual trading while Capital One Investing does not.
+For mobile trading, Both OptionsHouse and Capital One Investing offer clients access to an iPhone App, iPad App and Android App.
+Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
 Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Capital One Investing while OptionsHouse offers customers none of these.
-On the whole, when it comes to tools, research, and mobile trading, OptionsHouse posted awards Best in Class - Mobile Trading in 2018, while Capital One Investing found itself with none of these.
+On the whole, when it comes to tools, research, and mobile trading, OptionsHouse was rated Best in Class - Mobile Trading, while Capital One Investing was rated none of these.

-Overall, OptionsHouse takes the upper hand with 4.00 stars over Capital One Investing's 3.00 stars.
+Overall, OptionsHouse comes out on top with 4.00 stars over Capital One Investing's 3.50 stars.